QE2 News / QE2 in Dubai / QE2 Today

 just days notice after spending years aboard looking

-These photos show the condition they left her in.
+These photos record the condition they left her in.

-At this point a project called 'QE2 London' revealed themselves, having previously been operating in secrecy.
-This website embraced this plan as sounding absolutely ideal for this British Icon.
+At this point a project called 'QE2 London' felt forced to reveal themselves and their plans by the unexpected events.
+They had thought they were close to signing a deal.
+This website embraced this as sounding absolutely ideal for this British Icon.

 QE2s London's Plan